BearKidsTeam/ballance-wiki/en/speedrun/MAIN.md

 ### Prerequisites

 * Upload a video of the run to certify your score.
-* The scoring of CHS and CHS is to see the game score counter in the bottom-left corner.
+* The scoring of CHS and CCHS is to see the game score counter in the bottom-left corner.
-* The CSR, CCSR mode requires you to completely get all of the **the items which you have gotten**.
-For example, you must allow all parts of the score ball to be gotten.
-For the props in the game, the rule is Any%.
-Please note that all items will disappear when you pass through the checkpoint.
-Please press Esc before the chackpoint until all items have been gotten and close the menu to move on.
+* The CSR, CCSR mode requires Any% for the props in the game.
-* CSR, CCSR uses your final score and a formula to calculate your speedrun time: **Seconds = (Initial score + Earned score + Level bonus - Final score) / 2**
+* CSR, CCSR uses a formula to calculate your speedrun time: **Seconds = (Initial score + Earned score - Final Time Points) / 2** For initial score, level 1 is 1000 and others are 999.
+Final Time Points will be displaied when you finish a level on your score board.
 * Taking advantage of glitches is prohibited in CHS, CSR.
 * CCHS, CCSR only allows zip glitch and camera skew glitch.
 * CCHS, CCSR score must be higher than the corresponding CHS, CSR.
 CCHS, CCSR score is lower than corresponding CHS, CSR will not be accepted.